mlswg/mls-protocol/draft-ietf-mls-protocol.md

 extensions.
 Extensions in `GroupInfo.group_context.extensions`, however, MUST be supported by the new joiner.

-New members MUST verify that `group_id` is unique among the groups they're currently participating in.
+New members MUST verify that `group_id` is unique among the groups they are currently participating in.

 New members also MUST verify the `signature` using the public key taken from the